dieterich-lab/QutRNA/Readme.md

 ##### JACUSA2

-[JACUSA2](https://github.com/dieterich-lab/JACUSA2) is used to detect RNA modifications by means of scoring mismatches and INDELs.
+[JACUSA2](https://github.com/dieterich-lab/JACUSA2) is used to detect RNA modifications by scoring mismatches and INDELs.

 The following default values are defined for JACUSA2 and can be overwritten in a custom `analysis.yaml`: